What is Early Intensive Behavioural Intervention?

 Where can you find a practitioner?

-Your GP or one of the other professionals working with your child can help you find an EIBI provider.
-You could also talk about this approach with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.
+You could also talk about this approach with your NDIA planner, early childhood partner or local area coordinator, if you have one.